10 most pirated movies of the week (09/10/2022)

 He guesses?
 Yes, another horror movie on this week’s most pirated list.
 Proving that you can mix the genre with anything, Significant Other crossovers with science fiction to tell the story of a couple who had the brilliant idea of backpacking to a remote place.

-The problem is that this backpack is literally just taking a backpack.
+The problem is that this backpack literally boils down to taking just one backpack.
 As if that wasn’t enough cause for concern, soon the couple begins to wonder about the direction things are taking and suspect that someone is lurking there.

 3. Bullet Train